ceo-py/nba-stantdings/README.md

 Little project that will give you information on current NBA standings.

 Information will be in the format example below.
+YOU CAN ADD ADITION INFORMATION IF YOU WANT CHECK THE COMMENTS IN THE SCRIPT!

 Eastern Conference